On behalf of faculty, staff, and over 7000 fellow students, I welcome you to the CCSF Mission Campus.

 Recognizing the challenges in addressing the educational needs of the community, a group of Latino educators organized the "Keepers of the Dream."
-This group of community leaders, teachers, and classified staff worked tirelessly for 34 years to realize our dream--a permanent home for the Mission Center in the heart of the Mission District, where an equitable education would be available to the community members.
+This group of community leaders, teachers, and classified staff worked tirelessly for 34 years to realize our dream--a permanent home for the Mission Campus in the heart of the Mission District, where an equitable education would be available to the community members.
 On August 7, 2007, that dream became a reality when members of the community cut the ceremonial ribbon.

-Whether you are looking for one class or an entire program, I hope you will join the Mission Center family.
+Whether you are looking for one class or an entire program, I hope you will join the Mission Campus family.
 We look forward to knowing you, learning alongside you, and seeing you achieve your educational goals.

 Dean Jorge Bell

 Mission Campus Administration Office

 Bartlett Building, Room 461

 Phone 415-920-6000 Fax 415-920-6115